2026 Men's European Volleyball Championship Pool B

-Pool B is one of four pools of the preliminary round of the 2026 Men's European Volleyball Championship.
+Pool B was one of four pools of the preliminary round of the 2026 Men's European Volleyball Championship.
 The pool consists of the co-hosts Bulgaria, Israel, North Macedonia, Poland, Portugal and Ukraine.
 The matches were played at Arena 8888 in Sofia from 9 to 16 September 2026.
-The top four teams will advance to the final round.
+The top four teams advanced to the final round.
+The top four teams progressing from Pool B were Poland, Ukraine and co-hosts Bulgaria, whom all had 4 wins, while Portugal scrapped a fourth place finish after Israel lost to North Macedonia on the final day.